 Moving on to the art, O’Kley was a pseudonym for Nantes-born Pierre Gilardeau, the man behind some of the most collectable Folies Bergère posters.
-He also illustrated many book covers and movie posters, and after a long career just died in 2007.
-We’ve tracked down some good examples of his art and we’ll get back to him a bit later.
+He also illustrated many book covers and movie posters, and after a long career died in 2007.
+We’ve seen some good examples of his art, so we’ll try to get back to him a bit later—but we make no guarantees.
 You can see another Fontana post here.

-Photo of Birdland, fifty years ago today., after being beaten and arrested by outside the club
+Photo of Miles Davis, after being beaten and arrested by New York City police outside the club Birdland, fifty years ago today.

 Norwegian explorer Caroline Mikkelsen, accompanying her husband Captain Klarius Mikkelsen on a maritime expedition, makes landfall at Vestfold Hills and becomes the first woman to set foot in Antarctica.
 Today, a mountain overlooking the southern extremity of Prydz Bay is named for her.

 American newspaper and radio commentator Walter Winchell, who invented the gossip column while working at the New York Evening Graphic, dies of cancer.
 In his heyday from 1930 to the 1950s, his newspaper column was syndicated in over 2,000 newspapers worldwide, he was read by 50 million people a day, and his Sunday night radio broadcast was heard by another 20 million people.

 U.S. President Gerald R. Ford signs Proclamation 4417, which belatedly rescinds Executive Order 9066.
 That Order, signed in 1942 by President Franklin D. Roosevelt, established "War Relocation Camps" for Japanese-American citizens living in the U.S. Eventually, 120,000 are locked up without evidence, due process, or the possibility of appeal, for the duration of World War II.